A topic from the subject of Kinetics in Chemistry.

 Key Points

-• Chemical equilibrium is a dynamic state in which the concentrations of reactants and products in a reversible reaction do not change over time.
+• Chemical equilibrium is a dynamic state where the rates of the forward and reverse reactions are equal, and the concentrations of reactants and products remain constant over time.

-• Le Chatelier's principle states that if a change is made to a system at equilibrium, the system will shift in a direction that counteracts the change.
+• Le Chatelier's principle states that if a change of condition is applied to a system in equilibrium, the system will adjust in a way that relieves the stress.

 Main Concepts

-4. Addition of a catalyst: A catalyst does not affect the equilibrium position of a reaction, but it does speed up the rate at which equilibrium is reached.
+4. Addition of a catalyst: A catalyst increases the rate of both the forward and reverse reactions equally, thus it does not affect the equilibrium position but speeds up the attainment of equilibrium.

 Chemical Equilibrium and Le Chatelier's Principle Experiment